Don’t have time to read the Guide now? We’ll email you a PDF copy.

 As we’ve already established, Forex is an OTC and not an exchange-traded market.
 This provides lots of benefits but by not having a central exchange it potentially removes some of the oversight needed for the market to be fair and not abused.

 This is where regulators come in – OTC markets, especially retail OTC markets, need good regulation to police it.
 The regulator needs to strike a balance between letting the free market trade and protecting the small guy from unfair practices.

 In any case, you need to work with a trustworthy, well regulated Forex broker that looks after your money, has fair market practices, doesn’t mislead you in its marketing and has enough capital to stand behind its commitments to you.

-Usually, these brokers display on their websites by whom they’re regulated, and a risk warning that should be standardised within all European countries according to new ESMA rules.
+Usually, brokers display on their websites by whom it is regulated, and a risk warning that should be standardised within all European countries according to new ESMA rules.

-Even though there is no global agency overseeing the global Foreign Exchange market, there are national authorities protecting retail Forex investors locally against large losses or damages, such as:
+All countries differ in their approach to regulating Forex trading.
+There is no global agency overseeing the global Foreign Exchange market, there are national authorities that regulate that country’s Financial Services sector, such as: